vertica/spark-connector/examples/README.md

 sbt run
 ```

-Alternatively, you can run the demo example from the `/spark-connector/examples/demo` directory, by running on of the various cases:
+If you decide to run the demo example from the `/spark-connector/examples/demo` directory, run:
 ```
 sbt "run [CASE]"
 ```